Bing Maps: Dynamic labels

-In August 2010, Bing Maps added dynamic labels to its Silverlight experience (bing.com/maps/explore).
+In August 2010, Bing Maps added dynamic labels to its Silverlight experience.
 Turn on the dynamic labels beta from the map style selector on bing.com/maps/explore and the labels become clickable.
 This allows users to quickly zoom down to a region or location anywhere on the map with just a few clicks.
 Zooming back out in a single click is also possible by using the ‘breadcrumb’ trail at the top left of the map.

 AJAX and Silverlight versions

 Bing Maps has two separate versions for users: an AJAX version (located at Bing.com/Maps) and an opt-in Silverlight version (located at Bing.com/Maps/Explore—not available anymore) that requires Microsoft Silverlight to be installed.
 The Silverlight version is positioned to offer richer, more dynamic features and a smoother experience.
 In November 2010, the AJAX and Silverlight versions were combined into a semi-hybrid site where Silverlight features such as Map Apps and Streetside could be enabled through the Bing.com/Maps site - these features still required Silverlight to be installed, but does not require use of a separate Bing Maps site.

-The AJAX and Silverlight site share the following features: Road View, Aerial View, Bird's-Eye View, Sharing Maps, People/Business/Location Search, Building Footprints, Driving Directions, Walking Directions.

-Silverlight users exclusively can use Map Apps, StreetSide View, Photosynths, and Dynamic Labels.
+On June 30, 2025, the Silverlight version of Bing Maps was discontinued, along with Bing Maps for Enterprise.
+Customers with the paid version of the API are able to use Bing Maps for Enterprise until June 30, 2028.